 You'll be able to enjoy all of the chat functions Discord has to offer, but it's important to claim your account by verifying your email address.
 This will ensure that you keep your username and Discriminator (those four digits next to your user name), as well as remembering all the servers you've joined!

-To claim your account, just click the Claim Account button in the orange banner at the top of the app:
+To claim your account, just click Resend button in the orange banner at the top of the app:

 Click the link in the sent email, and you're good to go!